MysteryPancake/After-Effects-Fun/README.md

 ### Exploit 2: The Debug Object (Both engines)

 [@stibinator](https://github.com/stibinator) discovered the debug object `$`.

+`$` is shared between all expressions, and remains in memory until After Effects is restarted.

 `$` allows any type of data to be stored: